-Your safety is our priority and our concern.
-It also must be your concern.
+Your safety is our priority.
+It must also be your priority.
 As a university, we work very hard to prevent crime, fire, accidents and illness associated with drug and alcohol abuse, but nothing we do is as important as what you do - and, in some cases, don't do.
 The University of Akron Police Department has primary responsibility for crime prevention and law enforcement on campus.
 Other areas, such as the Division of Student Affairs, and the Offices of Transportation and Parking, Environmental Health and Safety and many others also contribute to making The University of Akron a safer place to study, work and live.